cosmos/cosmos-sdk/cosmovisor/README.md

 The `DAEMON` specific code and operations (e.g. tendermint config, the application db, syncing blocks, etc.) all work as expected.
 The application binaries' directives such as command-line flags and environment variables also work as expected.

-### Detecting Updates
+### Detecting Upgrades

-`cosmovisor` is pooling the `$DAEMON_UPDATE_INFO_FILE` (default to `$DAEMON_HOME/data/upgrade-info.json`) file for new update instructions.
-The following heuristic is applied to detect update:
+`cosmovisor` is polling the `$DAEMON_UPGRADE_INFO_FILE` file for new upgrade instructions (defaults to `$DAEMON_HOME/data/upgrade-info.json`).
+The following heuristic is applied to detect the upgrade:
-+ When, starting `cosmovisor` doesn't know much about currently running upgrade, except the binary (which is either in `current/bin/` or `genesis/bin` if the former doesn't exists).
-It tries to read the `current/upgrade_name.txt` file to get an information about the current update name.
++ When starting `cosmovisor`, `cosmovisor` doesn't know much about currently running upgrade, except the binary (which is either in `current/bin/` or `genesis/bin` if the former doesn't exists).
+It tries to read the `current/update-info.json` file to get information about the current upgrade name.
-+ If `current/upgrade_name.txt` doesn't exist then we assume that `upgrade-info.json` is an upgrade request.
-So, if the `upgrade-info.json` when starting a cosmovisor but `current/upgrade_name.txt` doesn't exist then we try to make an upgrade according to the `name` attribute in `upgrade-info.json`.
++ If `cosmovisor/current/upgrade-info.json` doesn't exist then `cosmovisor` assumes that `data/upgrade-info.json` is an upgrade request.
+If `data/upgrade-info.json` when starting a cosmovisor but `cosmovisor/current/upgrade-info.json` doesn't exist, then `cosmovisor` tries to make an upgrade according to the `name` attribute in `data/upgrade-info.json`.
 + Otherwise, we wait for the changes in `upgrade-info.json` - as soon as a new upgrade name will be recorded in that file, we trigger an upgrade mechanism.

-During the upgrade we auto-download a new binary (if auto-download is enabled), and link a new directory to the `current` based on the `upgrade-info.json:name`.
-At the end we save `upgrade-info.json:name` to `current/upgrade_name.txt`.
+During the upgrade, we auto-download a new binary (if auto-download is enabled), and link a new directory to the `current` symbolic link based on the `upgrade-info.json:name`.
+At the end we save `data/upgrade-info.json` to `cosmovisor/current/upgrade-info.json`.

 ## Auto-Download